-Note: This is still in alpha stage.
+Note: This book is still fairly new.
 If you find errors, please let me know.

 In this book we will implement a simple static blog generator in Haskell, converting documents written in our own custom markup language to HTML.